'Green bubble shaming' at play in DOJ suit against Apple

 "I've definitely never felt any shame," said Gupta, 37.
 "If anything, I've been pretty defiantly an Android user."

-Gupta has, however, exacted some gentle revenge when people have called out her pesky green bubbles.
+Gupta has, however, exacted some gentle revenge when people have called her out over the pesky green bubbles.

 "In group chats, where people complain and will be like, 'Oh my god we have an Android user,' I'll be super obnoxious and just start liking every single message so that way it blows up everyone's phones," she said.